Home Rides Reviews Bikes Gallery Tech Misc Contact

 Q: Anything else?

 Make sure that your bike's brakes, tires, chains and sprockets are fresh (you will completely shag even a fresh hard compound rear tire over the course of the Tour).
 Also make sure that you are jetted for 5000+.
-Don't bring a bike that you are unable to either ride or drag over large rocks and logs because there is an excellent chance that you'll be doing just that more than a little.
+Don't bring a bike that you are unable to either ride or drag over large rocks and logs because you are going to be doing a lot of both.
 There are a few places along the Tour where you are literally riding along a razor's edge of catastrophe.
-It's best to have a bike you really trust and can handle with confidence under such circumstances.
-You might get away with riding a 600lb, poorly suspended motorcycle over a single log or rock step - but are you prepared to do this hundreds of times for 1300 miles in remote mountainous terrain where the consequence of a mishap may be quite high?
+It's best to have a bike you really trust and can handle with confidence.
+You might get away with riding a 600lb, poorly suspended motorcycle over a single log or rock step - but are you prepared to do this hundreds of times over 1600 miles?

 Home Rides Reviews Bikes Gallery Tech Misc Contact